News of Riverton, Lander and Fremont County, Wyoming, from the Ranger's award winning journalists.

 "The bartender sees (Littleshield) attempt to drag herself from under Ms. Mosho's vehicle at the last second before Ms. Mosho popped it into reverse and drove over her head." he said.
 "There is an undeniable fact: Ms. Mosho took Michelle Littleshield's life a terrible, unspeakable, unimaginable, unfathomable thing, and she earned every second of that 10 year sentence."

 "There's so much more to the story.
-What you've considered up to this point is a relative thing," defense attorney Devon Peterson said.
+What you've considered up to this point is a relative thing," defense attorney Devon Petersen said.
 "I do think this is a case where a lower term is appropriate."

 He said the defendant was scared and trying to escape a violent mob when she struck the victims.

-Peterson said Mosho was visiting family in the area and went to the Rezeride on Dec.
+Petersen said Mosho was visiting family in the area and went to the Rezeride on Dec.
 2 with some of her cousins.
 At one point, she argued with a cousin and left the bar.

 The attorney displayed a written statement by a companion of Littleshield.
 The friend said she, Duran and Littleshield arrived at the Rezeride together at about 1:20 a.m. to buy package liquor.